fraterrisus/walkthroughs/dragon-wars/README.md

   - *Weapons:* Gatlin Bow, Magic Quiver
   - *Spells:* L:all, H:all except *Earth Summon*

 The lowest-level characters with which I've ever beaten the game (without multiple Irkalla runs) were 12th level.
-Experience level, of course, is basically irrelevant to the game except as a means for gaining AP, so you could alternately call those 77 AP $(50 + 5 + 2 \cdot (12-1))$ characters.
+Experience level, of course, is basically irrelevant to the game except as a means for gaining CP, so you could alternately call those 77 CP $(50 + 5 + 2 \cdot (12-1))$ characters.

 ### Decompilation